mdabek/c_utilities/README.md

 # c_utilities
 This repository is a collection of C utilities.
-It is created without any strict plan just
+It is created without any strict plan just what seems to be usefull.

 ## Utilities
 ### Circular buffer